Veeco Instruments Inc (VECO)

 Average number of days

-Veeco Instruments Inc's activity ratios provide insights into the efficiency of the company's management of inventory, receivables, and payables over the past five years.
+Veeco Instruments Inc's activity ratios indicate the efficiency of the company in managing its inventory, accounts receivable, and accounts payable.

 1. Days of Inventory on Hand (DOH):